 Ocean plants, from seagrasses to plankton, are less than 1% of the plant biomass on land, but they are so efficient at sucking up carbon that they cycle through approximately the same amount of carbon every year as all land-based plants!

 Kelp is especially powerful.
 It grows at an amazing rate, up to 1 foot per day, making it one of the most productive ecosystems on earth.
 As the kelp re-grows, it sucks CO2 directly from the water, incorporating the carbon into its stalks and fronds, like land plants do.
 Plants reach maturity after about 1 year.

 A recent report released by scientific institutes including the UNESCO International Oceanographic Commission has shown that as much as 7% of carbon dioxide (CO2) reductions we need can be achieved by protecting and restoring coastal plant life.

-By restoring 150 acres of kelp forest by 2017, the Bay Foundation’s program is projected to directly store up to 19.8 million lbs of CO2 over the next decade, according to calculations based on several peer-reviewed studies.
+The Bay Foundation has identified 150 acres of urchin barren off Palos Verdes, and if restored it is projected to directly store up to 19.8 million lbs of CO2 over the next decade, according to calculations based on several peer-reviewed studies.

 But that’s not the end of the story.
 Kelp generates powerful multiplier effects.

 The Wildlife Story